How Much Does It Cost to Plug a Tire in 2026?

 When To Plug Or Replace A Tire

 Knowing when to plug or replace a tire is key to driving safely.
-This decision can save you money and keep you safe on the road.
-Let’s dive into how to assess tire damage and understand safety considerations.
+This decision can save you money.
+It also keeps you safe on the road.
+Let’s look at how to assess tire damage.
+We’ll cover safety considerations too.

 Assessing Tire Damage